hyperstack-org/hyperstack/README.md

 ## Usage

-Hint: also see specs in the `specs` directory
+The wrapper follows vis 1 to 1, conforming to ruby standards, instead of `setSize` in javascript, you would use `set_size`.
+Also see specs in the `specs` directory for usage or the vis documentation (linked above).
+All arguments or return values are 'rubyfied' as much as possible, so you can just use ruby.

 #### The Vis part
 ```ruby